 Moving on from London, I did a little road trip throughout southeast England, from Brighton to Dover to Canterbury.
 Here, in the corner of Britain that’s closest to Europe, the air is thick with insights about Britain’s historical connections to Europe.

-Brighton, just an hour south of London by train, fancies itself Britain’s Riviera — a beach break for those who don’t have the money or the interest to head to Nice or Mykonos or Dubrovnik or the Costa del Sol.
+Brighton, just an hour south of London by train, fancies itself Britain’s Riviera — a beach break for those who don’t have the money to head to Nice or Mykonos or Dubrovnik or the Costa del Sol.
 On an unseasonably warm spring day, the beach’s chunky pebbles were filled with working-class Londoners trying to get comfortable on towels and sling-back chairs.
 Most people seemed to be staying well back from the actual water, with just a few kids dipping numb toes into frigid surf.
 This struck me as a poor substitute for balmy Adriatic or Aegean beaches — but at least it’s English, dammit!

 On a walking tour, my guide pointed out the Brighton Dome, where ABBA’s “Waterloo” won the Eurovision song contest in 1974, vaulting the group to super-stardom.
 (Am I pushing it too far to point out that the winning song was, in a very roundabout way, about Britain’s defeat of Napoleon’s French forces?
 Yes?
 OK, never mind.)
 There was a time when Eurovision captivated all of Britain.
 It was the pop music equivalent of the Olympics or the World Cup.
 But these days, the Brits have grown hardened and cynical: “It’s not what it used to be.
 After the Iron Curtain fell, the Eastern Bloc broke into a million little countries that just vote for each other all the time.
 It’s not fair!”

 An hour’s drive east, in the town of Battle, I trudged through the drizzle around the site of the Battle of Hastings — where, in 1066, the Norman (read: French) William the Conqueror defeated the Anglo-Saxon (read: English) Harold Godwinson with an arrow through the eye.
 Thus began centuries of French rule over Britain.
-While seemingly a loss for “England,” many credit this event for bringing the until-then-remote island more fully into the European fold.
+While seemingly a loss for “England,” many credit this event with bringing the until-then-remote island more fully into the European fold.
 If not for the Norman Conquest, Britain might still loom on Europe’s distant periphery.
 The English language and culture not only survived, but were enhanced by their French connection.
 Most English-speakers don’t even realize how many words came into our language from French — including ones for fundamental concepts like art, money, justice, diplomacy, theater, cuisine, and many, many others.

-In Canterbury, I found myself reciting the first few lines of Geoffrey Chaucer’s 14th-century masterpiece, Canterbury Tales (which I was compelled to memorize in college).
+In Canterbury, I found myself reciting the first few lines of Geoffrey Chaucer’s 14th-century masterpiece, Canterbury Tales (which I was required to memorize in college).
 A museum docent pointed out that Chaucer’s work was so influential, in part, because it was written in vernacular English, at a time when French was still the language of learning and literature.
 But things were changing.
 A few decades before, the Great Plague had cut England’s population in half — disproportionately killing off French speakers (who tended to live in cities, where the plague spread like a stomach bug on a cruise ship).
 And Chaucer was writing just as the conflict that would come to be known as the Hundred Years’ War was turning popular opinion even more strongly against French.
 Chaucer boldly asserted the worthiness of English as a literary language; two hundred years later, Shakespeare would cite his influence.

 In Dover, peering across the English Channel, I could plainly see France despite the cloudy, drizzly, blustery weather.
 It’s right there, after all — just 20 miles away.
 Up at Dover Castle, I toured the secret tunnels from which British authorities orchestrated the “Miracle of Dunkirk” — rescuing 338,000 British troops who’d become stranded on a broad French beach after being boxed in by Nazi forces in some of the earliest fighting of World War II.

-Standing atop a windy white cliff, looking across to France, I recalled the words of Winston Churchill’s most famous speech, delivered the day after Dunkirk to rally Britain for the coming winner-takes-all war with Germany: “We shall defend our island, whatever the cost may be.
+Standing atop a windy white cliff, looking across to France, I recalled the words of Winston Churchill’s most famous speech, delivered the day after Dunkirk to rally Britain for the coming winner-take-all war with Germany: “We shall defend our island, whatever the cost may be.
 We shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender.”
 Churchill — who knew his Chaucer — made a point to use exclusively words of Anglo-Saxon origin, with just one pointed exception that came from French: “surrender.”